filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

   for minEpoch < head {
      // if this is not a null block, then it must have the entry we want if !chain.IsNullBlock(minEpoch)
-         // it may be the first or the last entry depending on the reason why
-         // there was a null block before.
-If the drand entry is
+         // the requested drand entry must be in the list of drand entries
+         // included in this block.
+If it is not the case,
-         // not associated with this block, it means the block is invalid - but
+         // it means the block is invalid - but this condition is caught by the
-         // this condition is caught by the block validation logic. returns getDrandEntryFromBlockHeader(chain.Block(minEpoch))
+         // block validation logic.
+         returns getDrandEntryFromBlockHeader(chain.Block(minEpoch))
     // otherwise, we need to continue progressing on the chain, i.e. maybe no
     // miner were elected or filecoin / drand outage